 Opening Lines of Communication

-Communication is more than technique – it is a reflection of how we think about and see the world.
-Knowing communication is less about what we say (or don’t say) and more about what we think and believe to be true, can cause a shift in how we communicate with others.
-The result is emotionally intelligent communication that empowers leaders, teams and organizations.
-This session offers a framework for communication that focuses on understanding what’s going on for others, recognizing our own biases, and creating aligned action.
+Communication is more than technique, it’s a reflection of how we think about and see the world.
+The most significant opportunity to improve collective team performance is improving the way we interact with people who are different from us.
+By knowing that communication is less about what we say (or don’t say) and more about what we think and believe to be true, we can shift how we communicate with others.
+This session explores a powerful communication model that will help participants to engage others with accountability, self-awareness, and collaboration, resulting in mutually beneficial relationships.

-When we make an overall assessment of someone’s abilities and lead them based on that assessment, we may create a mismatch between what they need for a particular task or area of responsibility and what we give them from a leadership perspective.
-Defying the one-size fits all leadership approach, this session provides a roadmap for aligning our leadership style with people’s competence and motivation levels.
+When we make an overall assessment of someone’s abilities and lead them based on that assessment, we may create a mismatch between what they need and how we lead them.
+Defying the one-size-fits-all leadership approach, this session provides a roadmap for aligning our leadership style with people’s competence and motivation levels.

 A leader should always be ready to convey a clear succinct message to their audience.
 Strong presentation skills are a key way to influence beliefs and inspire action – increasing acceptance of new ideas and helping you lead, influence and inspire others every time you speak.
 This session helps participants increase their confidence to speak with certainty, credibility, and create genuine connections with people.
 Participants will learn best practices to enable them to choose the right communication strategy for any situation, ensuring they present ideas clearly, concisely, and memorably.